 \section{Abstract}

-A coloring of $\pg(n,q)$, the $n$-dimensional projective geometry over GF$(q)$, is an assignment of colors to all lines of $\pg(n,q)$ so that any two lines with the same color do not intersect.
+A line coloring of $\pg(n,q)$, the $n$-dimensional projective space over GF$(q)$, is an assignment of colors to all lines of $\pg(n,q)$ so that any two lines with the same color do not intersect.
 The chromatic index of $\pg(n,q)$, denoted by $\chi'(\pg(n,q))$, is the least number of colors for which a coloring of $\pg(n,q)$ exists.
 This paper translates the problem of determining the chromatic index of $\pg(n,q)$ to the problem of examining the existences of $\pg(3,q)$ and $\pg(4,q)$ with certain properties.
-As applications, it is shown that for any odd integer $n$ and $q\in\{3,4,8\}$, $\chi'(\pg(n,q))=\gaussm{n}{1}{q}$, which implies the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and $q\in\{3,4,8\}$.
+In particular, it is shown that for any odd integer $n$ and $q\in\{3,4,8,16\}$, $\chi'(\pg(n,q))=(q^n-1)/(q-1)$, which implies the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and $q\in\{3,4,8,16\}$.